 - Snacks, gum and lozenges–which are needed.
 The trek is long and they don’t take many breaks.
 So if you keep a bar or some nuts in your day pack, they will really help you keep going.

 - A Steripen–which (my boyfriend will kill me) I never used.
-There are spots about every hour or so on the trail to buy bottles of water, and few spots to actually fill up water from a natural spring or river.
-That said….a key item to bring is:
+When planning for the trek, it’s important to have a comprehensive Salkantay trek packing list to ensure you have everything you need for the journey.
+One item that may not be necessary is a Steripen, a device used to purify water.
+You will be able to find spots about every hour or so on the trail to buy bottles of water, and few spots to actually fill up water from a natural spring or river.
+However, a key item to bring on the trek is a water filter or purification tablets as a backup, in case you’re unable to find clean water source or you don’t want to buy bottled water.

 - CASH–Few places in Peru accept credit cards, and in the mountains, you’re not going to find an ATM.
 I brought about 500 soles with me, and would recommend bringing at least that much in case something goes wrong or you need help.